Bagno di Romagna

 - Pizzeria da Mimmo: Found near the main road into town, this informal pizzeria is appreciated for its generous toppings, crisp bases, and friendly service.
 It’s a good option for families or visitors looking for a quick and affordable meal.
 Price guide: € (Budget-friendly)

-Bagno di Romagna Gallery
+Bagno di Romagna Photo Gallery

-Places close to Bagno di Romagna
+Places Close to Bagno di Romagna

 - Cesena (approx. 35 km north of Bagno di Romagna): A town rich in history and culture, Cesena is known for the Biblioteca Malatestiana, a UNESCO-listed library housing ancient manuscripts, and the impressive Rocca Malatestiana, a medieval fortress offering stunning views over the town.
 The town’s historic centre is filled with charming streets, cafes, and squares to explore.